madmous/madClones/README.md

-Welcome to my mono repo weClone.
+Welcome to my mono repo madClones.
 Started as a small monolith project to build a trello clone, it turned out to be the best project I ever started: it is basically my playground and I have lots of fun with it.

 You will not only see a wide variety of front end technolgies and a couple of microservices written with different languages and frameworks, but also an emphesis on design and architecture.